 Analyze Negative Keywords

-During your AdWords campaign audit, dive into search query reports determining what terms are triggering ads.
+During your Google Ads campaign audit, dive into search query reports determining what terms are triggering ads.
 You should also be on the lookout for search terms that are simply gathering impressions but no click-throughs – you can add these to the negative keywords list.
 Check if the previous account manager was implementing negative keywords to block unqualified traffic.
 Confirm if they’re a good fit for the campaign and they’re set to the right match types.

 Need help with your PPC account audit?
 Get in touch with Australia’s leading white label PPC audit services provider!